DLR-terrabyte/eo-examples/README.md

-# Examples to work with Earth Observation data on terrabyte
+# Examples of working with Earth observation data on terrabyte

 The terrabyte Team provides initially basic examples on how to work with Earth Observation data on the terrabyte Platform.